This article provides information on how to dub Khan Academy videos.

 Note: Before you read these instructions, think about whether dubbing or recreating is the best choice for your language and local audience.

 Khan Academy allows its translation teams to decide whether dubbing or recreating videos is best for their viewers.
 Teams can dub some videos and recreate others, depending on the nature of the video.
 If a video contains a great deal of static English written text, for example, translators may decide that it is easier to recreate it from scratch.

 How to Dub Khan Academy Videos

 Volunteers can dub with tools they feel most comfortable with!
-If you don't have experience dubbing, the information below describes one method using Camtasia studios to dub Khan Academy videos.
+If you don't have experience dubbing, this video walks you through the process.

 - Download both video and subtitles in your language: Learn how to download videos here